Video from University of Western Australia’s Centre for Sleep Science

 “Secondary” Sedative Side Effects:

-While the study is the first to examine the therapeutics effects of cannabis on sleep, it isn’t the only to suggest the plant has sedative powers.
+The study is the first to examine the therapeutics effects of cannabis on sleep.
+But, it isn’t the only to suggest the plant has sedative powers.

 For example, the report, The use of Cannabinoids for Sleep: A Critical Review on Clinical Trials, examined existing studies on cannabis and sleep.
 The authors found that: